 New beds open as Priory Hospital Chelmsford gets £3m expansion

-A £3million expansion of The Priory Hospital, Chelmsford will allow more NHS and private patients with mental health needs to be treated.
+A £3m expansion of Priory Hospital Chelmsford will allow more NHS and private patients with mental health needs to be treated.

 This significant investment at the site in Springfield Green will also create 20 new jobs.

-The Priory hospital is building the 12-bed ward to help cope with demand for its services across the region.
-Patients with a range of conditions - including anxiety, depression, OCD and bipolar disorder - will be seen in the new facility, due to open at the end of June.
+The Priory hospital is building the 12-bedded ward to help cope with demand for its services across the region.
+Patients with a range of conditions - including anxiety, depression, obsessive compulsive disorder (OCD) and bipolar disorder - will be seen in the new facility, due to open at the end of June.

 As a result of this significant investment, the independent psychiatric hospital will now provide care and treatment for up to 60 adult inpatients, both privately funded and with NHS referrals, with mental health conditions.

-In additional to its residential services, the hospital also provides care for people with mild to moderate mental health issues through a range of outpatient therapy services such as individual and group based cognitive behaviour therapy (CBT) - as well as a specialist eating disorder service, and its Addiction Treatment Programme.
+In additional to its residential services, the hospital also provides care for people with mild to moderate mental health issues through a range of outpatient therapy services such as individual and group based cognitive behavioural therapy (CBT), as well as a specialist eating disorder service, and its Addiction Treatment Programme.

-The Priory Hospital Chelmsford has a highly-experienced team of mental health professionals and support staff, which include consultant psychiatrists, psychologists, nurses and therapists.
-And, as part of this expansion, the management team will recruit 3 members of staff to its administrative support services, 9 Healthcare Assistant posts and 8 additional Registered Mental Health Nurses (RMNs).
+Priory Hospital Chelmsford has a highly experienced team of mental health professionals and support staff, which include consultant psychiatrists, psychologists, nurses and therapists.
+As part of this expansion, the management team will recruit three members of staff to its administrative support services, nine healthcare assistant (HCA) posts and eight additional registered mental health nurses (RMNs).

-Priory Consultant Psychiatrist Dr Donna Grant, who will oversee the new ward at The Priory Hospital Chelmsford, said:
+Priory Consultant Psychiatrist, Dr Donna Grant, who will oversee the new ward at Priory Hospital Chelmsford, said:

 "I am delighted to announce the opening of these enhanced facilities which will enable us to increase our services to patients referred from the NHS.
 I’m also proud that the Priory is playing a proactive part in responding to the very real need for more mental health beds in the UK.